Mr-blues-bits/Arch-bits/README.md

 4. cd arch-bits
 5. ./Base.sh

-if you get error and file is not execute able then run:
+if you get error and file is not executeable run:

 chmod +x *.sh